sreenidhi-n/tcp-port-scanner/README.md

 # tcp-port-scanner
 A simple Python script for scanning ports on a given host.

 ## Features
 - Scans a range of ports on a specified host.
+- Ensures a TCP connection is first established to the host and port to identify the open ports.
 - Identifies common services associated with open ports.

 ## Common Ports Identified: